 Skipping the Barber, which is written for solo baritone voice and string quartet, which is totally not my thing, the Florence Price Quintet is just the relief I needed after the passion of the Beach.
-After a dramatic opening statement, Price soon ushers in airier textures, more variety in the scoring, beautifully singing lines and just enough rhapsodic drama to keep it interesting.
-It is obviously more modern (written about 30 years after the Beach), with more exploratory chromatic tonal development and hints of Impressionism.
-I even hear Rachmaninoff flavorings.
+After a dramatic opening statement, Price soon ushers in airier textures, more variety in the scoring, beautifully singing lines and more obvious Americana flavors.
+It is more modern (written about 30 years after the Beach), with more exploratory chromatic tonal development and hints of Impressionism.
+I even hear a bit of Rachmaninoff.
 The first movement is glorious, with delightful light-and-shadow shadings.
 I particularly enjoyed the brief sections which feature the 1st violin in soloistic passages which could actually be the beginnings of a violin sonata (brilliantly played here).
 Price's second movement, as in the Beach, also has hints of Dvorak's New World in it.
 But the piece, thus far, also reminds me a lot of Brahms on a good day, with brilliant scoring and memorable melodic lines.
 It is a bit more lighthearted than Brahms, though.
 Let's call it Brahms with a smile.

 All is well, that is, until the 3rd movement arrives.
 After the two opening movements of serious, legitimate and thoroughly engaging music-making, Juba - suddenly without warning or any kind of context - transports us to a square dance in the middle of an Oklahoma musical!
 I read in the booklet that "juba" is a popular stomping dance.
 OK...excellent.
 But in the middle of a serious string quartet?
 It is so completely out of place (and not really conducive to a string quartet) that I couldn't decide whether to laugh it off or shake my head in amazement.
 Interestingly, Price inserts a 'Juba' movement into her Symphonies #1, 3 and 4 as well (#2 is largely lost), even adding train whistle sound effects from the percussion section in the case of the 1st.
 It must have been something important to her with which to mark her works.
-The finale brings vigorous high spirits, with just a whiff of the hoedown lingering.
-It is short, but energetic and very exciting.
-The ending would surely bring down the house in a live performance.
+The finale is short, energetic and very exciting.
+Its vigorous high spirits bring the concert to a thrilling conclusion.